dbca-wa/wastd/docs/data_collectors.rst

 * URL: https://dpaw-data.appspot.com, plus username and password as provided to you by the ODK admin.
 These credentials determine whether you can retrieve new forms and submit data, and the username will be automatically recorded when collecting data.
+It is crucial to spell the credentials exactly as provided.
 * The username and password can also be set under General Settings > Server Settings.
 * Auto send: "only with WiFi" if few data points are collected.
   Disable for vigorous data collection in remote areas with limited WiFi - don't swamp the WiFi hotspot by auto-uploading data with photos.
 * Default to finalized
 * Delete after send
-* If the device is used by many volunteers who are new to the software, enable the "Admin Settings" (set password) and disable menu options that are not needed or risk data loss (delete forms).
+* If the device is used by many volunteers who are new to the software, enable the "Admin Settings" (set password) and disable menu options that are not needed or risk data loss (e.g. "delete forms").

 **Note** You **must not** share your credentials, and **always use your own credentials** in General Settings > Username/Password to collect data.
-Failure to do so will result in data loss, data corruption and loss of attribution.
+Failure to do so **will** result in data loss, data corruption and loss of attribution.